Flink SQL DML¶

 Common Patterns¶

-This is important to recall that a select applies to a stream of record so the results will change at each new record.
-A query as below will show the last top 10 orders, and when a new record arrives this list is updated.
+It is important to recall that a SELECT applies to a stream of records, so the results change as new records arrive.
+The query below shows the latest top 10 orders; when a new record arrives, the list updates.

 What are the different SQL execution modes?
 (OSS)

-and we get different behaviors depending of the execution mode:
+and we get different behavior depending on the execution mode:

 set 'execution.runtime-mode' = 'batch';